Wheelchair dancing with the stars

 After watching the 2012 Paralympics I set myself a goal to find a sport I can do and enjoy.
-Three years later and I still hadn't gone to any open sessions but after attending the BBS Voice 2015 Calvert Trust Kielder Activity weekend it gave me the confidence to actively try new sports.
+Three years later and I still hadn’t gone to any open sessions but after attending the BBS Voice 2015 Calvert Trust Kielder activity weekend it gave me the confidence to actively try new sports.
 I work at a special needs school where a wheelchair dance teacher gives lessons to the children and after her catching me dancing to the music she advised me to attend the Strictly Wheelchair Dancing classes at the local leisure centre.
-I did so a few weeks later and met my great Dance tutor Ray Bulpitt who is an established dance Practitioner for 35 years, a brilliant Instructor and reputable Competition Judge.
-I quickly realised that I loved the sport for more then just exercise and to reach my full potential I started to use one of their dance manual sports wheelchairs which meant I was able to build up my strength and confidence to use a manual wheelchair again.
+I did so a few weeks later and met my great dance tutor Ray Bulpitt who has been an established dance practitioner for 35 years, a brilliant instructor and reputable competition judge.
+I quickly realised that I loved the sport for more than just exercise and to reach my full potential I started to use one of their dance manual sports wheelchairs which meant I was able to build up my strength and confidence to use a manual wheelchair again.

 “After attending the BBS Voice 2015 Calvert Trust Kielder Activity weekend it gave me the confidence to actively try new sports.”

-I started competing less then a year of joining SWD and recently got my first Gold Medal at the British Open Inclusive DanceSport Championship last month in Stevenage.
-At the present day I am working hard to hopefully compete in the next large Wheelchair Dance Competition which will be held in Holland and the first European Open Inclusive Dance Championship next year in Manchester.
-Hopefully at some point in the future the sport will be part of the Paralympics which would be amazing.
-I think this is a brilliant sport for anyone with OI of ALL age as we have students from teenagers right up to those past retirement age.
-Its a great work out and competitive but not an impact sport.
-Anyone who loves Strictly Come Dancing will love this sport so if you would like to know more please Google Ray Bulpitt as he travels the world to introduce people to this amazing sport.
+I started competing less than a year after joining SWD and recently got my first gold medal at the British Open Inclusive DanceSport Championship last month in Stevenage.
+Currently, I am working hard to hopefully compete in the next large wheelchair dance competition which will be held in Holland and the first European Open Inclusive Dance Championship next year in Manchester.
+Hopefully, at some point in the future, the sport will be part of the Paralympics which would be amazing.
+I think this is a brilliant sport for anyone with OI of all ages as we have students from teenagers right up to those past retirement age.
+It’s a great work out and competitive but not an impact sport.
+Anyone who loves Strictly Come Dancing will love this sport so if you would like to know more please look up Ray Bulpitt.